smly/vscode-fast-kaggle/README.md

 List recent competitions in order of deadline. `kaggle competitions list` is executed and the output is displayed.

 ![List Competitions](./images/competition_list.png)

-## Further Development Plans

-* Add commands to support new codes or datasets
-* Add a simple validator for dataset-metadata.json and kernel-metadata.json
-* When updating a Dataset, if the Dataset does not exist in Kaggle, run the create command first

 **Enjoy!**